Dallas Green Building Clearance IAQ Testing for the 804.2 Ordinance 214.912.4691

 - How far along the construction is as far as the punch list is concerned.
 This is IMPORTANT because if you only have half the electrical working, no HVAC, the place is swarming with subcontractors then performing the test may be impossible

 - Who will be onsite as certain kinds of work (sanding, drilling, etc. ) can either interfere with the results or impede the ability to assess the indoor air quality.
-It would be unfortunate to have to be charged twice because some of the above was overlooked.
+It would be unfortunate to be charged twice because some of the above was overlooked.
+See below for more tips.

 - Use low-VOC paints and in cases where you have to use oil based paints and stains, try to do those earlier in the construction phase so that they have more time to outgas.